 What is Considered When Determining Child Custody and Parenting Time in Morris County?

-Now that we understand that the marital status and gender of parents are not considered in child custody proceedings, our Morris County child custody attorneys will discuss some high level considerations which may be involving in your case:
+Now that we understand that the marital status and gender of parents are not considered in child custody proceedings, our Morris County child custody attorneys will discuss some high-level considerations which may be involved in your case:

-- Existing relationship between the child and each co-parent
+- The existing relationship between the child and each co-parent

-- Ability of each co-parent to provide a safe, secure, and stable home
+- The ability of each co-parent to provide a safe, secure, and stable home

 - Communication and cooperation habits of each co-parent when it comes to co-parenting